greg-raven/Department-21/_posts/2009-02-22-temperature-sensitivity.md

 Santa Claus abandons the North Pole.

-Chicago residents get frustrated when they can’t thaw the keg.
+Chicago residents get frustrated when they can't thaw the keg.

 **297 below**